pereznetworks/A-Course-Rating-API/README.md

       - for each mongoose db method needed

-  - for user documents
+  - documentMethods working with get /api/users and post /api/users documents

     - findQuery and createNew document methods working

     - even getting a email unique validation error, when using dup email

-  - findQuery with /api/courses and /api/courses/:id
+  - findQuery working with get /api/courses and get /api/courses/:id

-    - now to test with create course and reviews
+    - now to test with post /api/courses and reviews routes

 ## Lots more to do :